igorkasyanchuk/active_storage_validations/README.md

 The keys starting with `file_size_not_` support four variables that you can use:
 - `file_size` containing the current file size
 - `min` containing the minimum file size
-- `max` containing the maxmimum file size
+- `max` containing the maximum file size
 - `filename` containing the current file name

 For example :